m2de/aiaml/README.md

 mcp dev aiaml_server.py
 ```

-This will start the MCP Inspector at `http://127.0.0.1:6274` where you can test the tools interactively.
+This will start the MCP Inspector at `http://127.0.0.1:6274` where you can test the tools interactively using stdio transport.

 ### Connection Requirements